Heoster/codeex-v3/EMAIL_INTEGRATION_GUIDE.md

 # 📧 CODEEX AI Email Integration Guide

-## ✅ Email Service Status: **FULLY INTEGRATED & WORKING**
+## ✅ Email Service Status: **FULLY INTEGRATED & WORKING WITH RESEND**

 ### 🎯 **Integration Summary**

-CODEEX AI now has a complete email system using **EmailJS** for client-side email sending.
-The system is properly configured and ready to send emails to `90freeplay98@gmail.com` and any other recipients.
+CODEEX AI now has a complete email system using **Resend API** - a modern, reliable, and professional email service.
+The system is properly configured and successfully sending emails to `codeex.care@gmail.com` with delivery tracking.

 ---